raseribanez/Mario-Lvl-1-in-Python-and-Pygame/README.md

 that I could see at code level - to better my understanding.
 Theres a LOT of different versions out there, some unfinished but this one works well on my Raspberry Pi (Raspbian), Ubuntu Linux, and my Windows PC (has .exe file to run).

-I wanted to make this easy to access across devices
+I wanted to make this easy for me to access across my different devices

 Ben Woodfield